 A few months later, at Christmas, one of my presents was an OXO peeler and paring knife set.
-I now have no fewer than three OXO potato peelers, including that original gift from my in-laws, because one is never enough.
+I now have no fewer than three OXO Good Grips Swivel Peelers, including that original gift from my in-laws, because one is never enough.

 At the Food Blog Forum that I attended in March, all of the attendees received a few OXO goodies.
-One of them was a hand held mandoline.
+One of them was a OXO Good Grips Hand-Held Mandoline Slicer.
 Oh yeah.
 Kristen is making slices….slices of crunchy, crispy potatoes to be exact.
 I topped them with all the fixings of a Reuben sandwich (sans bread) and called them…wait for it….Reuben Nachos.
 (Did the title of the post give me away?)

 - 2 large russet potatoes, washed